-It’s true you need a car to get around L.A. but that’s not always the case.
+You indeed need a car to get around L.A., but that’s not always the case.
 I’m an enthusiastic commuter of the L.A.
 Metro, especially when I go downtown.
-I’ve also taken the Amtrak train to destinations beyond such as San Diego and Santa Barbara.
-It’s always a thrill to get off at Los Angeles Union Station because it’s still the on ground transportation hub for our vast city.
+I’ve also taken the Amtrak train to destinations beyond, such as San Diego and Santa Barbara.
+It’s always a thrill to get off at Los Angeles Union Station because it’s still the on-ground transportation hub for our vast city.

 The set of many memorable films

-Union Station Los Angeles is a popular filming location, especially its historic ticketing lobby which is blocked off to the public and only used for banquets, special events, and movie shoots.
-Films that have been shot there include Catch Me if You Can with Elizabeth Banks and Leonardo DiCaprio, The Way We Were with Barbra Streisand, Blade Runner, Charlie’s Angels, Can’t Hardly Wait, The Dark Knight Rises, Pearl Harbor, and Best Picture nominee, Sea Biscuit.
+Union Station Los Angeles is a popular filming location, especially its historic Ticket Concourse, which is closed to the public and used only for banquets, special events, and movie shoots.
+Films that have been shot there include Catch Me if You Can with Elizabeth Banks and Leonardo DiCaprio, The Way We Were with Barbra Streisand, Blade Runner, Charlie’s Angels, Can Hardly Wait, The Dark Knight Rises, Pearl Harbor, and Best Picture nominee Sea Biscuit.

 The history of Los Angeles Union Station